Spin welding of polymers: Weld rotations per minute (RPM)

 The most influential factor when trying to increase heat generation or generation rate is the welding RPM.
 Several experiments have been conducted, and in general the higher the RPM of the part the more heat that will be generated.
 This combined with welding time will help to determine the overall heat generated in the weld.

-Generally, rotation speeds can be varied between 200-14000 RPM depending on the part and application.
+Generally, rotation speeds can be varied between 200 and 14000 RPM depending on the part and application.
 RPM is the main input parameter to determine heat generation in the part.

-When using an inertia spin welding consideration must also be given to the run up time in order to ensure that the drive head is operating at the proper speed prior to engaging the parts.
+When using inertia spin welding consideration must be given to the run up time in order to ensure that the drive head is operating at the proper speed prior to engaging the parts.

 When using direct-drive spin welding an optimum RPM should be chosen based on the optimal linear speed of the materials being joined.
 The required RPM can be calculated using the following equation:

 Weld pressure

 Pressure also plays a role in heat generation, it is normally a secondary parameter.
 In general, the higher the pressure the more heat that is generated during welding.
 This is due to the increase in friction by increasing contact between the parts, this falls off when the pressures become so high that the parts are unable to rotate.
-[Thermoplastic welding will normally use weld pressures between 72.5 psi and 290 psi.
+Thermoplastic welding will normally use weld pressures between 72.5 psi and 290 psi.

 Welding pressure is a parameter determined by the size and area of the part being welded, larger parts require higher pressures to reach the required amount of part upset.